Directorate for EU Affairs

 In Turkey, the Directorate for EU Affairs (Avrupa Birliği Başkanlığı) is a government agency affiliated with the Ministry of Foreign Affairs.
 It was founded in 2018, following the formation of the new government and after the dissolution of the now-defunct Ministry of European Union Affairs.
 The directorate is responsible for the accession process between the Republic of Turkey and the European Union.
-Deputy minister of foreign affairs, Faruk Kaymakcı, has been serving as the agency's president since 2018.
+Deputy minister of foreign affairs, Faruk Kaymakcı served as the agency's president upon establishment in 2018.